The REALNESS of the Woo-Woo

 Time and again, clients begin answering questions about religion, the afterlife, or personal beliefs with the familiar preface: “This is going to sound so woo-woo…”

-Here’s the thing: everyone’s “woo-woo” looks different—and I am HERE FOR IT.
+Here’s the thing: everyone’s “woo-woo” looks different—and honestly, I’m here for it.
 Some trust the natural order of the universe.
 Others lean on past lives, angels, spirit guides, deceased loved ones, or source energy for guidance.
 Whatever form it takes, it’s real and meaningful to them, and therefore part of our work.
 At the same time, we always ground this in good clinical care—making sure to rule out concerns like psychosis, hallucinations, or delusions.

 I share this example with clients so often that I sometimes roll my eyes at myself: